Nutrition is important for health. An unhealthy diet can damage your metabolism, cause weight gain and even hurt organs, such as your heart and liver.

 One ounce (28 grams) of walnuts contains 6% of the RDI for zinc, which is essential for your skin to function properly as a barrier, as well as necessary for wound healing and combatting both bacteria and inflammation (14).

 Walnuts also provide small amounts of the antioxidants vitamin E, vitamin C and selenium, in addition to 4–5 grams of protein per ounce (28 grams) (12).

 Summary Walnuts are a good source of essential fats, zinc, vitamin E, vitamin C, selenium and protein — all of which are nutrients your skin needs to stay healthy.

 Sunflower seeds are an excellent example.

-One ounce (28 grams) of sunflower seeds contains 32% of the RDI for the antioxidant selenium, 10% of the RDI for zinc and 5.4 grams of protein (16).
+One ounce (28 grams) of sunflower seeds packs 37% of the RDI for vitamin E, 32% of the RDI for selenium, 10% of the RDI for zinc and 5.4 grams of protein (15).

 Beta-carotene is a nutrient found in plants.

 It functions as provitamin A, which means it can be converted into vitamin A in your body.

 Carotenoids like beta-carotene keep your skin healthy by acting as a natural sunblock.

 When consumed, this antioxidant is incorporated into your skin and protects your skin cells from sun exposure.
 This may help prevent sunburn, cell death and dry, wrinkled skin.